Arwel Thomas

-Arwel Camber Thomas (born 8 November 1974) is a native of Trebanos in Swansea Valley.
-He is a former Wales international rugby union player.
-An outside-half, he played his club rugby for Swansea RFC.
+Arwel Camber Thomas (born 8 November 1974) is a Welsh former professional rugby union player who played as a fly-half.
+Born in Trebanos in the Swansea Valley, he played international rugby for Wales, earning 23 caps between 1996 and 2000.
+He played club rugby for Swansea, Neath, Bristol, Pau, the Llanelli Scarlets and Harlequins.

 Career

-Arwel Thomas won his first of his 23 caps against Italy in 1996 when he replaced the injured Neil Jenkins.
-He played club rugby for Swansea for seven years, scoring 1963 points including 40 tries.
+Thomas won his first of his 23 caps against Italy in 1996 when he replaced the injured Neil Jenkins in the starting line-up.
+He played club rugby for Swansea for seven years, scoring 1,974 points, including 39 tries.
 He turned down an offer to join Toulouse in 1999, and in 2005 he returned to Neath.
 In 2008 he announced his retirement from rugby after the 2008 Konica Minolta Cup final against Pontypridd.
 Thomas later reversed his decision and was given the captaincy of Neath for the 2009–10 season.